kyleanicholson/learn-programming-notes/Web Development/web-programming-essential-info.md

 Websites and web applications are developed with a wide range of programming languages, some of which are more complex than others.
 Some of the most common web development languages today are HTML, CSS, JavaScript, PHP, Python, Ruby, Rust, Go, and SQL.
 Each of these languages serves a different purpose and can be useful in the right context.
 Some of this list are are not, in fact, considered programming languages at all, for example, HTML does not have logical operators and is technically a markup language.

-### Overview of Programming Languages in Web Development
+###  Common Programming Languages in Web Development

 | Language   | Description                                       | Common Use                      |
 |------------|---------------------------------------------------|---------------------------------|